How to Love an Introvert on Valentine's Day

 ISFJ - Let them know how well they have loved you this past year by rewarding them with a well-planned day date.
 Leave no detail behind, but surprise them with a few subtleties to notice on their own.
 For example, wear cologne or perfume that commemorates your first date, wear their favorite color, get the car immaculate before your date.
 Let them notice your efforts rather than announcing what a good date you are.

 INFJ - Take them on a scavenger hunt you have prepared in advance.
-Let them find gifts unique to your relationship or to hep.
-Consider planning a volunteer activity to complete your date.
+Let them find gifts unique to your relationship.
+Consider planning a volunteer activity to round out your date.

 INTJ - Plan a theme date away from the crowds.
 Give them puzzles and brainteasers you've created online (dozens of sites for that) and give them a small gift each time they complete one.
 Each gift should be another clue to solving the ultimate puzzle and guessing the theme for your date.